Bayt Nattif: Byzantine church

-A mosaic pavement, probably belonging to a church has been excavated at Bayt Nattif.
-The type of mosaic found are usually dated to the 5th and the 6th century CE.
+A mosaic pavement, probably belonging to a church, has been excavated at Bayt Nattif.
+The type of mosaic found are usually dated to the 5th and 6th century CE.

 Early Muslim period (7th–11th century CE)

-The location of the cisterns excavated by Baramki in 1934 was lost to the next generations, only to be rediscovered in 2020, hidden under the remains of an ornate Early Muslim period building that collapsed in one of a series of 11th century earthquakes, possibly in 1033.
+The location of the cisterns excavated by Baramki in 1934 was lost to the next generations, only to be rediscovered in 2020, hidden under the remains of an ornate Early Muslim period building that collapsed in one of a series of 11th-century earthquakes, possibly in 1033.